-Upflow Position - Left Side Vented Combustion Air
+Upflow Furnace in Upflow Position - Left Side Vented Combustion Air

 Changes need to be made to the inducer orientation when installing the upflow furnace with the combustion air vented through the side.
+Additional changes are needed for hose routing and PS2 rotation.
 The figure to the right shows the furnace as it is sent from the factory.
 Use the following steps to modify the furnace for upflow with side venting of combustion air.